Retail workers at Farmers strike for fair pay

 Retail workers at department store chain Farmers are preparing to walk off the job for a series of strikes in a bid to increase their wages and working conditions.

-The first of a series of planned strikes over the next two weeks kick off today, with low wage earners set to picket outside stores in Henderson, St Lukes, NorthWest and LynnMall shopping centres in Auckland, and in Paraparaumu and Dunedin.
+The first of a series of planned strikes over the next two weeks kicks off today, with low-wage earners set to picket outside stores in Henderson, St Lukes, NorthWest and LynnMall shopping centres in Auckland, and in Paraparaumu and Dunedin.

 READ MORE: • Fashion grades: Rating the retail brands that make your clothes

-First Union says low wage workers had voted to take strike action across the country to "demonstrate to customers why their employer deserves an 'F' for performance.
-The 'F' reference links to news of the retail chain receiving an F grade in Tearfund's ethical fashion report which ranks retailers and fashion brands on their efforts to prevent child and forced labour, supply chain transparency and worker rights.
+First Union says low-wage workers had voted to take strike action across the country to "demonstrate to customers why their employer deserves an 'F' for performance".

+The 'F' reference links to news of the retail chain last month receiving an F grade in Tearfund's ethical fashion report which ranks retailers and fashion brands on their efforts to prevent child and forced labour, supply chain transparency and worker rights.

 Tali Williams, secretary for retail, finance and commerce at First Union, said Farmer's pay rates were an embarrassment for a company that positioned itself on "family values".